Hello + Q&A

 What camera/photography gear do you use?

 I’m currently shooting with the Canon EOS R (which I LOVE!!)
 My two favourite lenses are the 24-70mm f/2.8 and the Canon 50mm f/1.4, which I use with a Canon EF-EOSR mount adapter.
-I also shoot with a Godox V860II speedlight (there’s nothing more fun for me than shooting with artifical light!)
+I also shoot with a Godox V860II speedlight (shooting with artifical light is a huge passion of mine!)

 What do you use to edit?